- Opportunities currently available

 Could you either help with the odd drop-off or pick-up of a collection box by liaising with our office manager?
 Or perhaps you could manage 10 boxes at any time by securing new places to put them, dropping them off and then bringing them back to the office when they are full?

 • Perhaps you would like to join our established Maidenhead Fundraising group and make some new friends?
 Or maybe you have the organisation and persuasive skills to start up your own local Fundraising Group – it could be a couple of people arranging a couple of events in a year, or it could be larger with numerous events – we are really keen to have fundraising groups in every town across Berkshire.
 It's a Big Challenge – do you think you can rise to it and really make a difference for a local charity?

-• Office support – are you able to come into our office in Slough to help with general admin, HR, research, sourcing raffle prizes or database entry?
+• Office support – are you able to come into our office to help with general admin, HR, research, sourcing raffle prizes or database entry?
 It's a great way to brush up on your office skills if you've been out of the workplace for a while and will look fantastic on your cv.

 • We also need people to host monthly coffee mornings for our volunteers – are you a hostess with the mostess?!